Skip to main content

 #

-Determine the current market value of each holding and calculate the percentage of total portfolio value.
-Compare to your target allocation.
+Determine current market value of each holding and calculate percentage of total.
+Compare to target.

 Asset Class Target Current Value Current % Variance